 "I don’t like to get into the habit of commenting on a rebuttal to something I wrote, but in the case of Joseph McBride’s “Dale Myers and his ‘so-called evidence’” posted on Jim DiEugenio’s website (ironically and absurdly called, Citizens For Truth About the Kennedy Assassination), I’m going to make an exception."
 (Dale K. Meyers)

-Some debating the Kennedy case engage in unproductive and emotional displays and reasonable criticism often transforms into diatribes of partial fact distorted by personal attacks.
+Some debating the Kennedy case engage in unproductive emotional displays and reasonable criticism often transforms into diatribes of partial fact distorted by personal attacks.
 Emmy award winning animator and author Dale K. Myers is no exception, his use of hyperbolic jargon and dismissing those who disagree with his chosen conclusions begins with the term "conspirati".
-The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers and he' claims another website is "absurd" without presenting at least tacit evidence for his charge and this does not support his statements.
+The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers and he claims another website is "absurd" without presenting at least tacit evidence for his charge.
 He asserts having "hammered the ridiculous and unsupported claims about the Tippit shooting made in his recent book, Into the Nightmare."
-After briefly quoting the offending text, Myers begins his next insult-laden attack.
+After briefly quoting the offending text, Myers begins his next insult-laden attack without substantial evidence.

 "Sarcasm alert: But, of course- I wrote the title and worked backwards.
 Have you ever read anything so insane?
 What kind of jackass thinks like this?
 Apparently, in the world of conspiracy buffs, starting with a preordained thesis is commonplace, and so too, apparently is the notion of projecting one's own foible on to others.... "

 Again, Myers does not offer to dispute McBride's claims with proof, it is possible citation of his evidence could render these claims ineffectual.
-Yet he instead engages in personal attacks upon McBride's sanity and calls him a "jackass" for his disagreement and Myers then begins his diatribe in earnest by claiming everyone who advocates conspiracy has the problems he asserts that McBride suffers from.
-Seemingly, this unfortunate diversion is wholly emotional and supported by Myers' bias and speculation.
-He then decides that McBride's criticism is "bitching" and using another dismissive claim popularized among conspiracy critics, "buffs".
-If some critics invested as much time presenting verified evidence as they have in conjuring new derogatory jargon, the case might be less contended.
+Yet he instead engages in personal attacks upon McBride's sanity and calls him a "jackass" for his disagreement and Myers then begins his diatribe in earnest by claiming everyone who advocates conspiracy has the problems he asserts that McBride suffers.
+Seemingly, this unfortunate diversion is wholly emotional speculation because he then decides that McBride's criticism is "bitching" and uses another dismissive claim popularized among conspiracy critics, "buffs".
+If some critics invested as much time presenting verified evidence as they have in conjuring new derogatory jargon the case might be less contended.
 Myers then completes this bit of insulting banter by calling McBride "stupid" and that is not the most award winning commentary.

 "McBride can't resist attacking my computer work calling it deceptive and pseudo scientific- which shows his general ignorance about the technique and his willingness to dismiss my work as nothing more than some government lackey falling in line behind the official party line- a typical retort from propagandists who revel in the belief that only they can see the Emperor has not clothes- a belief based solely on their own distorted view of the world..."